Explore more from Medals

 Once in a lifetime

-Given how rare and collectable these medals are, the chance to acquire one was a once-in-a-lifetime opportunity for the curators involved.
+Given how rare and collectable these medals are, it was a once-in-a-lifetime opportunity for the curators involved in acquiring this example.
 It's usually only by the extreme generosity of an individual that a VC enters a publicly held collection.

 Malcolmson’s VC was gifted to the National Army Museum by one of his descendants.
-It came as part of a group of medals which also included his India General Service Medal 1854-95, with a clasp for 'Persia’; Indian Mutiny Medal, with a clasp for 'Central India'; Queen Victoria Diamond Jubilee Medal 1897; and King Edward VII Coronation Medal 1902.
+It came as part of a group of medals which also included: an India General Service Medal 1854-95, with a clasp for 'Persia’; an Indian Mutiny Medal, with a clasp for 'Central India'; a Queen Victoria Diamond Jubilee Medal 1897; and a King Edward VII Coronation Medal 1902.

-But the extent of the donation did not end there.
-Gifted alongside his impressive VC medal group were: a full-length oil painting of Malcolmson by Louis William Desanges; the uniform he is wearing in the painting; his swords and pistols; and various other personal items, such as his smoking case.
+But the extent of the donation went even further.
+Gifted alongside the impressive VC medal group were: a full-length oil painting of Malcolmson by Louis William Desanges; the uniform he is wearing in the painting; his swords and pistols; and various other personal items, such as his smoking case.

 ‘As a descendant of a long line of those serving in the military I felt that these items should be kept together and be available for future generations.’